semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 If you already have or have been invited to an organization, you can skip directly to the [next step](./hello-world).

-In this section we'll learn abou
+In this section we'll learn about:

 - Signing up to Semaphore
 - Organizations